fhilips/nlw03/README.md

 Then, install dependencies: just run **yarn**

-After that, a web page will be open on your main browser!
+After that, run **yarn start** and a web page will be open on your main browser!

 Enjoy!